bluenote-1577/sylph/README.md

 sylph is being developed rapidly.
 It has not been officially released yet.
 I am planning on releasing sylph officially in the next 1-3 months (October-December 2023).

-I have confidence in sylph's results right now, and I believe it works quite well.
-But be aware that I will have no qualms about making breaking changes until the official release.

-That is:
+The following may change:
-   - any sketches you use may not work by the next release.
+   - any sketches you use may not work by the next release
-   - the command line will change.
+   - the command line options
-   - Parameters will change.
+   - Parameters will change

 ##  Install (current version v0.3.0)